Hiding A $500 Billion Tax On Savings: How The Government Deceives Millions

 Financial Repression & The Destruction Of Financial Planning

 Among professional economists, there is a term for what the US government is currently doing, and it has a long history.
 "Financial Repression" is the strategy the US government (along with many other nations in the developed world) used to pay down the massive government debts outstanding after World War II.
-My article linked below, "Financial Repression: A Sheep Shearing Instruction Manual", contains essential information about how and why the US government is again using this strategy on a massive scale.
+My article linked below, "Is There A “Back Door” Method For The Government To Pay Down The Federal Debt Using Private Savings?", contains essential information about how and why the US government is again using this strategy on a massive scale.

 It isn't just interest rates that are failing to keep up with inflation.
 As anyone who is receiving Social Security or has an inflation-indexed salary knows well: the cost of living adjustments aren't keeping up with the rate at which actual prices are increasing.
 Why that is, and why it is highly likely to continue are explained in my article, "The 2nd Edge Of Modern Financial Repression: Manipulating Inflation Indexes To Steal From Retirees & Public Workers", linked below.

 Financial Repression is outside of the assumptions used in conventional financial planning, even as it dooms conventional retirement investment strategies.
 Indeed, that is more or less the point: the government creates a financial playing field which is designed to systematically take wealth from savers - while sealing the exits - so the wealth can then be redistributed by the government.
 There is simply no way to beat the government, so long as you play the way the government wants you to.

 Take a quite different and unconventional approach - and Financial Repression creates a target rich environment to build wealth.
 But to avoid victim status and instead see these opportunities, requires seeing with clarity exactly what is really going on.
 This article is designed to help deliver that vision, and I hope that you have found it to be of use.